datapartnership/gaza-israel-conflict-impact-analysis/docs/CONTRIBUTING.md

   ```

 The generated documentation will be available in the `_build/html` directory.
 Open the `index.html` file in a web browser to view it.

-## Contributing Code

-Whether you are novice and expert, your contribution is valuable.
-If you're contributing code, please follow these guidelines:

-1. **Fork the Repository**: Click the "Fork" button on the top-right corner of this repository on GitHub.
-This will create a copy of the project in your GitHub account.

-2. **Create a Branch:** Create a new branch for your feature or bug fix.
-Use a clear and descriptive name for your branch, like `feature/my-new-feature` or `bugfix/issue-123`.

-3. **Make Changes:** Make your code changes and ensure they adhere to our coding standards.

-4. **Test:** Ensure that your changes do not break existing functionality and add tests for new features or bug fixes.

-5. **Commit and Push:** Commit your changes with a clear and concise commit message.
-Reference any related issues or pull requests in your commit message.
-Push your branch to your forked repository on GitHub.

-6. **Create a Pull Request:** Open a pull request against the main branch of this repository.
-Provide a clear description of your changes and reference any relevant issues.
-Your PR will be reviewed by maintainers.

-7. **Review and Iterate:** Expect feedback and be prepared to make additional changes if necessary.
-We may request changes, and once everything looks good, your PR will be merged.

 ## Licensing